iPhone 7 Plus vs iPhone 7 – What’s the difference?

 Both phones also feature a slightly altered camera hump.

-iPhone 7 Plus vs iPhone 7: Big camera upgrades
+iPhone 7 Plus vs iPhone 7 – Big camera upgrades

 It’s the first water-resistant iPhone

-Both phones have the same ability when it comes to video.
-4K at 30fps is supported, as is 1080p at 60fps and 720p at a slow-mo 240fps.
+When it comes to video, the offering of both phones is the same: 4K at 30fps; 1080p at 60fps; and 720p at a slow-mo 240fps.

-iPhone 7 Plus vs iPhone 7: Bye bye, headphone jack
+iPhone 7 Plus vs iPhone 7 – Bye-bye, headphone jack

 Related: Best wireless headphones